nekoumei/dtreeplt/README.md

 # dtreeplt
 it draws Decision Tree not using Graphviz, but only matplotlib.
-If `interactive == True`, it draws Interactive Decision Tree on Notebook using only matplotlib.
+If `interactive == True`, it draws Interactive Decision Tree on Notebook.

 ## Output Image using proposed method: dtreeplt (using only matplotlib)
 ![graphviz](output/result.png)